Legislature(2025 - 2026)GRUENBERG 120

 REPRESENTATIVE VANCE asked, since the governor had put in a

-request for the development for a Department of Agriculture,
+request for the creation of a Department of Agriculture, where

 speaking.